Soovni/Dog_Emotion_Analysis_Model/README.md

 CNN scans an image using a small filter and learns distinct features such as:

-The nose is positioned between the eyes.
+The nose is positioned between the eyes. <br>
-Ears are located beside the eyes.
+Ears are located beside the eyes. <br>
-The nose and mouth are close to each other.
+The nose and mouth are close to each other. <br>
-This scanning method, called convolution, extracts meaningful patterns while ignoring irrelevant background details.
+This scanning method, called convolution, extracts meaningful patterns while ignoring irrelevant background details. <br>

 #### 4. Collecting Images for Each Category